RareBreeds/Orbits/manual/docs/index.md

 A pulse is output when an on-beat (hit) is clocked for that channel.

 The number of output channels matches the number of channels active on the clock input.

 0-10V Unipolar CV 1ms pulse duration.

+### EOC : Output, Polyphonic
+A pulse is output on each channel when a new cycle for that channel starts.

+The number of output channels matches the number of channels active on the clock input.

+There's 3 behaviour options available when right clicking the module:
+ - On Repeat - On the first beat of the new cycle, only if a cycle has been completed.
+ - First - On the first beat of the cycle, even if a cycle hasn't been completed.
+ - Last - On the last beat of the cycle.

+0-10V Unipolar CV 1ms pulse duration.